Finding a Top Financial Advisor Firm in Birmingham, Alabama

 Arlington Partners Background

-Kenneth Polk founded the company in 1998 and serves as Arlington’s CEO.
-He’s the majority owner of the firm.
-Polk is a certified public accountant (CPA) and certified financial planner (CFP).
+Kenneth Polk founded the company in 1998 and serves as Arlington’s CEO and primary owner.
+Polk holds both the CPA and CFP designations.
 Prior to founding the firm, he worked as a tax consultant for Deloitte.

-Emily Vanlandingham is the COO of the firm and has a minority ownership stake.
-She also comes from a consulting firm background and has an MBA from Stanford.
+Peter E. Barber, Elliot B. Robbins, Stephen J. Rowe, and Emily K. Vanlandingham all own minority stakes in the business.
+Vanlandingham, who also serves as COO of the firm, comes from a consulting firm background and has an MBA from Stanford.